bibryam/building-effective-dapr-agents/README.md

 The key components of this implementation are:

-1. **Generator LLM**: Creates or refines content based on input requirements and feedback
+1. **Generator LLM**: Creates or refines a travel plan based on user request and feedback
-2. **Evaluator LLM**: Analyzes content against specific criteria and provides structured feedback
+2. **Evaluator LLM**: Scores the plan and provides structured feedback for improvement
-3. **Feedback Loop**: Enables multiple rounds of generation and evaluation
+3. **Feedback Loop**: Enables a simple round of generation and evaluation
-4. **Quality Criteria**: Defines when the process should terminate with measurable metrics
+4. **Quality Criteria**: Checks if the plan meets requirements or needs further refinement

+The implementation demonstrates how multiple LLMs can work together in a feedback loop to improve content quality - in this case, a simple weekend trip to San Francisco.

+### When to Use This Pattern

+This pattern is ideal when:
+- There are clear evaluation criteria for the generated content
+- Iterative refinement improves output quality
+- LLM responses can be improved through explicit feedback
+- Quality is more important than latency or cost

+### Key Benefits

+- Produces higher quality outputs through evaluation and refinement
+- Allows for clear articulation of quality standards
+- Enables improvement of generated content
+- Mimics the human editing process

 ## 8. Autonomous Agent Pattern